learn-co-curriculum/phase-0-wsl2-env-introduction/README.md

 1. Click on the "Start" menu search bar
 2. Type "File Explorer" and open the application
-3. Find and open the "Desktop" folder in your "File Explorer"
+3. Find and open the "OneDrive" folder located on the left-hand side in your "File Explorer"

 ### View Your Desktop in the "Command Prompt" Shell